DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/README.md

 | block5 | 768 × 14 × 14 | 16×16 patches | 197 (196+CLS) | 34.6M |
 | block8 | 768 × 14 × 14 | 16×16 patches | 197 (196+CLS) | 34.6M |
 | block11 | 768 × 14 × 14 | 16×16 patches | 197 (196+CLS) | 34.6M |

+**ViT Feature Extraction Details:**

+For reconstruction, we extract features after transformer block $N$ as follows:
+1. Images are split into 16×16 patches, embedded to 768 dimensions
+2. Positional embeddings are added (learned during ImageNet pre-training)
+3. Features pass through transformer blocks 0 to $N$
+4. The class token (first token) is dropped, leaving 196 patch tokens
+5. Tokens are reshaped from sequence format [196, 768] to spatial format [768, 14, 14]

+**Important:** Positional embeddings from the encoder are NOT re-added when feeding features to the decoder.
+The decoder learns to reconstruct from the spatially-reshaped token features directly, which may lose some positional information encoded during pre-training.
+This represents a potential limitation compared to approaches that maintain explicit positional encodings through the reconstruction pipeline.

 **Architecture Characteristics:**
 - Patch-based architecture processes images as sequences of 16×16 patches